cereala/bettingSlip/README.md

 Open **database.json** file and change it with your default user and password for your PostgreSQL instance

-Run in the terminal in the root folder : **db-migrate up initialize**
+Run in the terminal in the root project folder : **db-migrate up initialize**

 This will create the schema and table structure needed by the project.